...

 Materiality

 The evidence must be “material” to the case, meaning it has a significant impact on the outcome of the trial.
-To assess materiality, courts typically consider whether the evidence could have influenced the verdict or sentencing if it had been presented at trial.
-A reasonable probability standard is used to determine materiality.
+Courts assess materiality by evaluating whether the evidence could have influenced the verdict or sentencing if presented at trial.
+They apply a reasonable probability standard to make this determination.
 This means that the evidence need not guarantee a different outcome, but it must have enough potential to affect the result of the trial.

 Obligation to Disclose

 Under the Brady Rule, prosecutors have a constitutional obligation to disclose all exculpatory evidence to the defense.
 This duty is not dependent on the defendant’s request for specific evidence; it exists regardless of whether the defense has asked for it.
-Prosecutors are required to be proactive in seeking out and identifying exculpatory evidence, even if it is not favorable to the prosecution’s case.
+Prosecutors must proactively seek out and identify exculpatory evidence, even when it does not support their case.
 The duty to disclose also extends to any information that comes to light after the trial has begun.

 Timing of Disclosure